neo4j-drivers/seabolt/docs/source/connections.rst

 Connections
 ===========

-Connections provide the core means of communication to a BoltApplication server.
+Connections provide the core means of communication to a Application server.

 .. doxygenstruct:: BoltConnection
    :members: